 - Maximum capacity compliance according to health standards.

-There are a multitude of other tasks to be entrusted to your hosts during the event:
+There is a multitude of other tasks unrelated to COVID to be entrusted to your hosts during the event:

 - Distribution and printing of badges

-- The management of the checkroom, which is crucial: if a guest is unable to retrieve his coat or if the queue is too long, he will leave unhappy.
-Your event may be relevant, but your audience will come away with a bad experience and will associate it with your entire event.
+- The management of the checkroom, which is crucial: if a guest is unable to retrieve his/her coat or if the queue is too long, he/she will leave unhappy.
+Even if your event was a success up until that point, your audience will come away with a bad experience and will associate it with your entire event.

 - Guest orientation: because feeling lost in an event is an unpleasant feeling, your hosts should be the support of your audience and proactively offer their help.
 It's not concierge work, but if you get close to it, it's just as well :).
 If you have an auditorium or if you are organizing a placed event, entrust the placement to the host staff.

-- The distribution of goodies and useful resources: Hosts also means personalized experience for your guests.
-Take advantage of this opportunity to ask the hosts and hostesses for a kind word to each of your guests.
+- The distribution of goodies and useful resources: Hosts also offer a personalized experience for your guests.
+Take advantage of this opportunity to ask the hosts and hostesses to give kind words to each of your guests.

-- The preparation of small operational tasks to facilitate the event prod: folding the napkins for a gala, arranging the buffet or chairs in the room, helping to arrange and clear up during the assembly and dismantling of the event...
-So many small details that the hosts can take care of and that will make your production work easier.
+- The preparation of small operational tasks to facilitate the event production: folding the napkins for a gala, arranging the buffet or chairs in the room, helping to arrange and clear up during the assembly and dismantling of the event...
+So many small details that the hosts can take care of and that will make your production flow better.

-- Post-event satisfaction surveys: thanks to digital tablets, your guests' opinion on the event can be collected in seconds with effective surveys.
-Andres Arbelaez, Handyamo's Sales Director, tells us about it: "We offer ready-to-use kits that can be used by hosts and hostesses to collect participants' satisfaction in a flash after the sessions.
+- Post-event satisfaction surveys: thanks to digital tablets, your guests' opinions on the event can be collected in seconds with effective surveys.
+Andres Arbelaez, Handyamo's Sales Director, tells us about it: "We offer ready-to-use kits that can be used by hosts and hostesses to collect participants' feedback in a flash after the sessions.
 Today, event organizers rightly measure the performance of events in a continuous improvement logic.
-Our solutions serve this cause, and we are proud to help organize better events".
+Our solutions serve this cause, and we are proud to help organize better events."

 The host is not a welcoming pawn.
 It is important to place the host in the best possible position so that he/she can work properly.

-And you, what do you expect as soft-skills from a host?
+Something to think about before hiring a host: what do you expect as soft skills from a host?